-The use of electronic communications where otherwise not permitted, requires that the majority of the entity’s governing officers believe in good faith that it is not reasonably practicable to carry out the task by non-electronic means.
-These tasks are:
+To use electronic means where otherwise not permitted, requires that the majority of the entity’s governing officers believe in good faith that it's not reasonably practicable to carry out the task by non-electronic means.

 - having or recording information in writing